National Ski Patrol: History

 The National Ski Patrol was founded in 1938 in Stowe, Vermont, when the president of the National Ski Association, Roger Langley convinced the founder and leader of the Mt.
 Mansfield Ski Patrol, Charles Minot Dole, to form a national ski patrol.
 Dole was convinced of the need for a national ski rescue organization due to both the loss of a friend due to injuries suffered in a ski-related accident the year prior and an on-slope accident in which he was seriously injured.
 With Roger Langley's assistance, Charles Minot Dole organized and formed the National Ski Patrol Committee of the National Ski Association.
 The resulting organization became the National Ski Patrol.
 Upon his retirement in 1950 as president, Dole had built the NSP into an organization of 300 ski patrols and 4,000 members.
+By 1960, the volunteer-driven organization was providing first aid to approximately 20,000 skiers annually.

 Since its founding, the National Ski Patrol has worked closely with other countries in outdoor emergency care education, and has assisted in establishing ski patrol organizations in Canada, Korea, New Zealand, Israel, Turkey, Argentina, and Chile, as well as the Victorian Rescue Service in Australia.
 In addition to its ski safety programs, it works closely with the United States Ski Team, Professional Ski Instructors of America, US Forest Service, National Park Service, and other organizations and agencies in the promotion of skiing and ski safety.